 Disneyland closes at midnight for the first half of the month, with Disney California Adventure regularly closing at 10 p.m.
 These are the “maximum” operating hours for each park–the longest either are open any day of the year, aside from New Year’s Eve and other outliers.
 Expect earlier closing times later in the month, but you should still be able to enjoy a fairly late night in the parks.

-In terms of pricing, August has fairly normal rates.
+In terms of ticket pricing, August has a range of rates.
 One-day park tickets are most are at “regular” season prices the first half of the month, with the exception of the first weekend being “peak” season.
 The end of the month then turns to “value” season Monday through Thursdays.

 Even with below-average crowds, you’ll still want a solid itinerary for touring the parks.
 The downside to visiting during a more touristy season is that guests are more likely to arrive early in the day, and prioritize attractions.
 By contrast, locals tend to spend more time hanging out, and focus on attractions to a lesser degree.
 This can mean higher wait times despite the parks “feeling” less crowded.

 Not only will you have lower crowd levels, but you’re also going to have lower hotel prices, and fewer tourists than earlier in the month.
-There are also unique wrinkles in 2017, including the reopening of the Rivers of America and potential return of the Paint the Night parade (a fan favorite among a good portion of Disneyland fans).
+There are also unique wrinkles, but it’s generally a quieter month, especially towards the end.
 If you can avoid the “bad” dates in August and can deal with some hotter weather (“IT’S A DRY HEAT!”), August can be a surprisingly good time to visit.

 If you’ve visited Disneyland during the month of August, what did you think of the experience?
 Did you find the crowd levels to be manageable?
 What about the weather?
 Did you notice a decrease or increase in crowds towards the end of the month?
 Are you visiting this August?
 Participating in the Disneyland Half Marathon?
 If you’ve visited in August, do you have any tips to add?
 Share any questions, tips, or additional thoughts you have in the comments!